-1. Humanism in general is defined as a doctrine, attitude or way of life centered on human interests or values.
+- 1. Humanism in general is defined as a doctrine, attitude or way of life centered on human interests or values.
 It generally prefers evidence or rational thinking over established doctrine or faith.
 Though calling itself religious, it substitutes faith in man for faith in god.
-In the 6th century BCE, Sakyamuni Buddha himself already expressed skepticism towards the supernatural.
-Under such context, the word "humanistic" serves as an adjective of humanism, which when precedes "humanism," attaches the primary importance of this religion to human beings.

-2. Secular Humanism embraces human reason, ethics, and philosophical naturalism, while specifically rejecting religious dogma, supernaturalism, pseudoscience or superstition as the basis of morality and decision making.
+In the 6th Century BCE, Sakyamuni Buddha himself already expressed skepticism towards the supernatural.
+Under such context, the word 'humanistic' serves as an adjective of humanism, which when precedes 'Buddhism,' attaches the primary importance of this religion to human beings. - 2.
+Secular Humanism embraces human reason, ethics, and philosophical naturalism, while specifically rejecting religious dogma, supernaturalism, pseudoscience or superstition as the basis of morality and decision making.
 It posits that human beings are capable of being ethical and moral without religion or a god.
 One of its fundamental concepts is the strongly held viewpoint that ideology-be it religious or political-must be thoroughly examined by each individual and not simply accepted or rejected on faith.
-Along with this, an essential part of secular humanism is a continually adapting search for truth, primarily through science and philosophy.
-Buddhist humanism focuses on relying on one's own efforts to seek the Truth rather than depending on some divine entity to help, that is, the humanistic attitude.
+Along with this, an essential part of secular humanism is a continually adapting search for